-There have been quite a few attempts at creating a library of components for web-based applications.
+There have been quite a few attempts at creating a UI component library for web-based applications.
 Most have focused on either iOS or Android.
 For example, I can remember a jQuery Mobile theme that you could apply that did a nice job on changing the visual styling of the components to match the look of early iOS.
 Unfortunately, this theme fell a bit short in providing the identical UX of an iOS application.

-Developers have also turned to libraries like Bootstrap to serve as their component library, only to discover that they were not optimized for use on mobile devices.
+Developers have also turned to UI design libraries like Bootstrap to serve as their component library, only to discover that they were not optimized for use on mobile devices.
 This lack of UI components is often cited as a major reason developers dislike using Cordova.

 Get our free guide